-- Sufficiency Data Officer: Vicki Green (when required)
+- Early Education & Childcare Sufficiency Data Officer: Vicki Green

 Chairing of group

-- Members are permitted to send a representative on their behalf, if they are from the same setting, fully briefed and the appropriate person to attend the meeting.
+- Members are permitted to send a representative from the same setting on their behalf.

 - Agenda items will be set prior to the meeting, either by email request and/or set at previous meeting.

-- Agenda items will include topics set by EY sector, SCC or led by Government agenda.
+- Agenda items will include topics set by early years sector, SCC or led by Government agendas.

 - Information and resources will be shared via email or during the meetings.